 This area is password protected.
 It contains copyright material, started when Covid began in March 2020.

-45˚ Learning: a guide to organising teaching online in the Covid pandemic
+45˚ Learning: a guide to organising teaching online in the Covid pandemic.

-Work Based Learning e-Journal, Vol. 10 No. 1, (2021) Look for ‘Current Issue.
+Work Based Learning e-Journal, Vol. 10 No. 1, (2021) Look for ‘Current Issue’.

 Please read it before exploring the contents of the Research area.

-The videos text and images contained in these pages demonstrate BBC education principles of distance learning – teaching ideas developed with teachers and producers in the 1970s- and earlier, to 2008 when BBC School Radio was officially disbanded.
+The videos text and images contained in these pages demonstrate BBC Education principles of distance learning – teaching ideas developed with teachers and producers in the 1970s- and earlier, to 2008 when BBC School Radio was officially disbanded.
 The period of education broadcast history was distinctive in that the responsibility of all aspects of audio, visual and print resources were conceived for children by the producer responsible for the series; of course, with the extensive advice, feedback and experience from senior producers, advisors, writers actors studio staff, classroom teachers and children in the classroom.
 A process so thorough, so public to be noted and remembered, because the result was excellence.
 The system was not a subcontracted commissioning process as today.
 Personal training for each individual to achieve this level of excellence was in-house, in a collegiate setting.
 These pages are an attempt at capture and share with you the quality we, as teacher/producers, all experienced.

-It is only since Covid started in March 2020 that I have thought to look back to 1974 -1996 to my daily 24/7 commitment to learning by radio for children.
+It is only since Covid started in March 2020 that I have thought to look back to 1974 -1996 and take a wider, reflective research into my the madness of the daily 24/7 commitment to learning by radio for children.

-Dr Mike Howarth January 2021
+Dr Mike Howarth December 2021